Download this Fact Sheet

 Download the free reader

-To keep producing milk for human consumption, a dairy cow must produce a calf each year.
+To produce milk for human consumption, a dairy cow must keep giving birth to calves, usually each year.

 Calves are taken from their mothers within 12-24 hours of birth.
 If nature was allowed to take its course—calves would suckle from their mother for several months, even up to a year.
 Mother cows, like most mammals have a strong maternal bond.
 One study found that this bond was formed in as little as five minutes.